Ali Riley: LdB FC Malmö/FC Rosengård

 In September 2013 Riley re-signed with LdB FC Malmö (since December 2013 renamed FC Rosengård) for the 2014 and 2015 seasons.
-FC Rosengård again won gold in the Damallsvenskan.
+FC Rosengård again won gold in the Damallsvenskan in 2014.

-In March 2015 she played both at full-back and forward in her second Super Cupen victory with Rosengård.
+In March 2015 she played both at full-back and forward in her second Supercupen victory with Rosengård.
 In September 2015 she re-signed with Rosengård.
-The team went on to win the Damallsvenskan for the third straight year earning Riley earned her fifth league championship in her eight-year career.
+The team went on to win the Damallsvenskan for the third straight year, earning Riley her fifth league championship in her eight-year career.

 Chelsea

 On 26 June 2018, it was announced that Riley would be leaving Rosengård in July to join Chelsea in the English FA Women's Super League.

 Bayern Munich

 On 18 July 2019, Riley moved to Bayern Munich of the Frauen-Bundesliga.

 Orlando Pride

 On 10 February 2020, Ali Riley returned to the US and signed a one-year contract with an option for an additional year for the Orlando Pride.
 The season was postponed due to the coronavirus pandemic with the NWSL eventually scheduling a smaller schedule 2020 NWSL Challenge Cup tournament.
 However, on 22 June 2020, the team withdrew from the tournament following positive COVID-19 tests among both players and staff.